On the procongruence completion of the Teichm\"uller modular group: Faithfulness of Galois representations

 \begin{theorem} Let $(g,n)$ and $(g',n')$ be such that $2g-2+n>0$, $2g'-2+n'>0$, $g\geq g'$ and $3g-3+n> 3g'-3+n'$.
 Then, there is a natural $G_\Q$-equivariant homomorphism:

 \end{theorem}

-\begin{proof}We have seen that there is a natural faithful representation $\Phi\co\aut^\ast(\cGG_{g,n})\hookra\aut(L(\hP_{g,n}))$.
-The key observation then is that elements of $\aut^\ast(\cGG_{g,n})$ preserve the topological type of profinite s.c.c.'s (see the first of Remarks~\ref{top-type}).
+\begin{proof}By Theorem~\ref{faithful}, the natural representation $\aut^\ast(\cGG_{g,n})\ra\aut(L(\hP_{g,n}))$ is faithful.
+A natural guess then is that the action of $\aut^\ast(\cGG_{g,n})$ on the complex of profinite curves also preserves the topological type of the simplices.
 We actually need and we will prove here a slightly weaker assertion:

 \begin{lemma} For $2g-2+n>0$, the action of $\aut^\ast(\cGG_{g,n})$ on $\hL$ preserves the topological type of non-separating profinite s.c.c.'s and of profinite s.c.c.'s bounding a disc with two punctures. \end{lemma}